One-Pan Butternut Squash Black Bean Enchilada Skillet

 • Red onion

 • Peppers.
-As written, the recipe calls for one poblano and one bell pepper.
+As written, the recipe calls for one poblano pepper and one red bell pepper.
 Feel free to choose differently based on how much heat you want.
-I like the bell pepper for its color, but using more poblanos, adding some jalapenos, or using all bell peppers would work great.
+The red bell pepper is nice for color, but you can use whatever combination of peppers you prefer.
+If you like heat, add a very finely diced jalapeno or two.

 • Butternut squash

 • Corn.
-Assuming you're making these enchiladas during the winter, frozen corn is probably your best bet.
-Thaw it first.
+Assuming you're making this cozy recipe during the winter, frozen corn or canned corn is likely the best option.
 I like to buy the grilled, frozen corn at Trader Joe's during the winter for maximum flavor and ease.
+You could also cut kernels off the cob if you're making this during corn season; there's no need to precook it.

 • Chili powder